opensafely-core/job-server/DEVELOPERS.md

     RAPController{{Rap Controller}}
 ```

+There is a [Status Honeycomb trigger] that alerts us if the RAP Controller is
+not receiving the expected number of updates.
+This may indicate either service is
+down, stuck, or having network connectivity problems.

+Refer to the [RAP Status Dokku Service ADR] for some additional information on
+the rationale for the design.

 #### Backend status

 A cron job calls the [RAP API] (`GET /controller/v1/backend/status/`) every 60 seconds to retrieve updates on the
 status of backends, using a [management command].

+Refer to the [Backend Status cron ADR]  for some additional information on
+the rationale for the design.

 (Current as of 2025-10.)